OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

 .. only:: html

-    Builds a VRT from a list of datasets.
+    Builds a VRT from a list of raster datasets.

 ..
 Index:: gdalbuildvrt